EliCDavis/reinforcement-learning/README.md

 ## SARSA: -1/1 Reward, 0 numbers of precision

-After implementing SARSA it unfortuantly did not seem like it was doing any better than Monte Carlo.
+After implementing SARSA it unfortunately did not seem like it was doing any better than Monte Carlo.
 I first started to mess around with the discount factor and actually found increasing it from 0.8 to 0.99 improved training.
 The biggest thing that improved performance was dropping the degrees of precision used for discritizing the observation into different states.
 Dropping it from 2 to 1 gave a substantiail increase.
 However dropping it all the way to 0 actually ended up having us start to win every single game after a certain point!
 This is a very large difference from monte carlo, where it still hasn't solved a single episode after 10,000 iterations with 0 degrees of precision.

 ![Sarsa Discount -11](https://i.imgur.com/8nUiBq9.png)